 For all press inquiries, please contact:

 Ken holds a B.A. in Political Science and History from the University of Kansas.
-He and his wife, Jennifer O’Rourke, currently live in Eagan, MN with their two sons, Sam and James, and spend most of their time attending numerous school and athletic activities.
+He and his wife, Jennifer O’Rourke, currently live in Eagan, Minnesota, with their two sons.